vippsas/vipps-developers/faqs/landing-page-faq.md

 **Important:**

-* Vipps users should never see the landing page on a device where Vipps is installed.
+* Users should never see the landing page on a device where the Vipps or MobilePay is installed.
 * Any *optimization* of the normal payment flow may break the Vipps payment flow - if not today, then later.